AWS Cloud Security

 - Amazon VPC and web application firewall such as AWS WAF allows you create private networks and control access to your applications and instances

-- Encryption with protocols that provides confidentiality, integrity and availability between communications across all services
+- Encryption with protocols that provides privacy and data integrity between two communicating applications across all services

 - Secure connectivity options that enable private or dedicated connections from your office or on-premises environment to AWS Cloud